MMGM for JANUARY 29, 2024

 *Please note: these posts are not a reflection of my own opinions on the books featured.
 Each blogger is responsible for their own MMGM content and I do not pre-screen reviews ahead of time, nor do I control what books they choose.
 I simply assemble the list based on the links that are emailed to me.

-At ALWAYS in the MIDDLE I have a review of GAME FACE by Shari Green.
+At ALWAYS in the MIDDLE I have a review of THE LOST LIBRARY by Rebecca Stead & Wendy Mass.

-Rosi Hollinbeck has a review of WHAT CAN I DO?
-INSPIRING ACTIVITIES FOR CREATIVE KIDS.
-Rosi also shares 3 links of interest for her writing friends.
+Rosi Hollinbeck reviews and has a GIVEAWAY of HANGABOUT FAR FROM HOME.
+Rosi also shares three links of interest for her writing friends.

 Karen Yingling at Mrs. Yingling Reads always has a fantastic MMGM book to share.
-Be sure to check it out along with last Wednesday’s review of HURRICANE GIRLS.
+Be sure to check it out along with last Wednesday’s look at MASCOT.

 ———————————————————————